Prohibited Franchise Practices by Franchisors in NJ

 Fredrick P. Niemann Esq.

 The Franchise Act attempts to remedy the effects of unequal bargaining power by prohibiting the inclusion in the franchise agreement provisions that relieve franchisors of liability under the Act or unfairly prejudice the franchisee in the operation of its franchise.
-The legislature has sought to prevent franchisors from acquiring the business of a successful franchisee by preventing termination of franchisees’ rights expressed at the legislative hearing.
+The legislature has sought to prevent franchisors from acquiring the business of a successful franchisee by preventing the termination of franchisees’ rights expressed at the legislative hearing.
 The Legislature established a cause of action in the courts of this state for damages, injunctive relief, and counsel fees.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Franchise Law Attorney